yaakovLowenstein/hx-requests/docs/guide/quickstart.rst

 Summary
 ~~~~~~~

-| Htmx requests are routed to the :code:`HXRequest` that matches the name (1st argument) passed into the :code:`hx_post` template tag.
+| Htmx requests are routed to the :code:`HxRequest` that matches the name (1st argument) passed into the :code:`hx_post` template tag.
 In this example 'change_email'.
 That's how the :code:`hx-post` is routed to :code:`ChangeEmail`.
 |
 | The request returns the html of the :code:`POST_template`.